-- Boldfaced text indicates that a term is an option flag, a data type, a keyword, a function, or an X resource. - Italics indicates that a term is a filename, a button name, a variable, an IRIX command, a document title, or an image or subsystem name. - "Quoted text" indicates menu items. - Screen type is used for code examples and screen displays. - Bold screen type is used for user input and nonprinting keyboard keys. - Regular text is used for menu and window names, and for X properties.
+- Boldfaced text indicates that a term is an option flag, a data type, a keyword, a function, a command-line option, or an X resource. - Italic text indicates that a term is a filename, a button name, a variable, an IRIX command, a document title, or an image or subsystem name. - "Quoted text" indicates menu items. - Screen type shows code examples and screen displays. - Bold screen type indicates user input and nonprinting keyboard keys. - Regular text shows menu and window names, and X properties.